Loading...

 According to Kidney International, hypertension (increased blood pressure) affects over 85% of patients in the advanced stages of CKD.

-The National Institutes of Health (NIH) reports that anaemia is a common complication affecting up to 50% of CKD patients in the early stages and nearly 100% of those with end-stage renal disease (ESRD).
+The National Institutes of Health (NIH) reports that anaemia is a common complication affecting up to 50% of CKD patients in the early stages.
+It is nearly 100% of those with end-stage renal disease (ESRD).

 Risk Factors of Chronic Kidney Disease

-Risk factors for chronic kidney disease increase the chance of developing diseases.
-There are two types of risk factors: modifiable and non-modifiable factors.
+Risk factors for chronic kidney disease increase the chance of developing the disease.
+There are two types of risk factors.
+These two factors are modifiable and non-modifiable.

-• Modifiable factors are those individuals who can change or manage themselves to reduce the risk of developing chronic kidney diseases.
+Modifiable factors are those that individuals can change or manage themselves.
+It reduces the risk of developing chronic kidney disease.
 It includes

 Modifiable Risk Factors